vczh-libraries/Document/Cpp.md

 ## Short-term tasks

+- [ ] Add exception messages so that the final application won't crash leaving nothing.
 - [ ] Merge 3 `ParsingArguments::WithContext` to one, automatically fill `funcSymbol` field instead of passing.
 - [ ] Test `ExprToTsys` on all expressions during parsing.
 - [ ] Compiler-generated functions.
+  - Only try to generate if there is no user-defined one.
+  - If any user-defined functions exist, move functions are deleted.
+  - If any user-defined move functions exist, copy functions are deleted.
+  - `operator=` are always generated (even as `deleted`), those in base types are hidden.
+  - Default ctor
+    - **not able to generate**
+      - if there is any non-static member that is one of the following type and it doesn't have a default initializer
+        - has reference type member
+        - has const type member
+        - has member of type without a default ctor
+        - has a deleted dtor
+      - has any base type that has a deleted default ctor or dtor.
+    - `default` if it is not `deleted`.
+    - `deleted` if there are other user-defined ctors, or it is not able to generate.
+  - Copy ctor
+    - **not able to generate**
+      - if there is any non-static member that is not copy-constructible.
+      - if there is any non-static member that is a rvalue refence type.
+      - has any base type that is not copy-constructible.
+    - `default` if it is not `deleted`.
+      - If all copy ctors of non-static members and base types are `const T&` or `const volatile T&`, then the generated copy ctor is `const T&`, otherwise it is `T&`.
+    - `deleted` if there are user-defined move ctor or move `operator=`, or it is not able to generate.
+  - Move ctor
+    - **not able to generate**
+      - if there is any non-static member that is not `T&&` or `const T&&` move constructible.
+      - has any base type that is not `T&&` or `const T&&` move constructible.
+    - `default` if it is not `deleted`.
+    - `deleted` if there are user-defined dtor, copy ctor, copy `operator=` or move `operator=`, or it is not able to generate.
+  - copy `operator=`
+    - **not able to generate**
+      - if there is any non-static member that is not copy-assignable. (either `T`, `const T&` or `const volatile T&` counts)
+      - has any base type that is not copy-assignable.
+    - `default` if it is not `deleted`.
+    - `deleted` if there are user-defined move ctor or move `operator=`, or it is not able to generate.
+  - move `operator=`
+    - **not able to generate**
+      - if there is any non-static member that is one of the following type and it is not move-assignable.
+        - has const type member
+        - has reference type member
+      - has any base type that is not move-assignable.
+    - `default` if it is not `deleted`.
+    - `deleted` if there are user-defined dtor, copy ctor, move ctor or copy `operator=`, or it is not able to generate.
 - [x] After ADL is called, re-index unqualified function names or operator expressions.
   - [ ] Test
 - [ ] Test cases for whole program indexing without templates.